 In an abstract sense, investing in the stock market is like investing in a company; when you buy a share of stock, you buy a very small piece of the company.
 But in the real world, buying a stock isn’t a tangible investment in a concrete sense.
 The very existence of stocks depends on a complex and fragile international economic system.
 So, when you invest your money in the stock market, you are investing in the continued existence of the global system as it currently stands.

-In contrast, an investment in real estate is an investment in a physical asset that you can touch and experience in the real world.
+In contrast, an investment in real estate is an investment in a physical asset.
+One that you can touch and experience in the real world.
 Real estate investments can lead to property ownership.
 And unlike owning a stock, you can touch, see, and even live in what you bought as a real estate investor.

 While the economics of stocks and bonds are relatively modern in the larger view of human history, property ownership is a much older form of investing that’s less fragile.